The QML Editing perspective

 When you drop the asset into place, the QML code for loading the asset is automatically created.
 The Assets view also features a search bar that allows you to filter the assets that are currently displayed.

-If your application contains custom QML components, they are listed in their own section called Custom Components.
+If your app contains custom QML components, they are listed in their own section called Custom Components.
 Like any other asset, you can drag and drop these assets directly into the editor.